From Pearl Harbor to Hiroshima: A Personal Journey

 Eddy Okana lies about his age and joins the Army in his hometown of Honolulu only weeks before the Japanese bomb Pearl Harbor.
 Suddenly Americans see him as the enemy—even the U.S. Army doubts the loyalty of Japanese American soldiers.

 Then the Army sends Eddy and a small band of Japanese American soldiers on a secret mission to a small island off the coast of Mississippi.
 Here they are given a special job, one that only they can do.
 Eddy’s going to help train attack dogs.
-He’s going to be the bait.
-[Young Adult, ages 12 and up]
+He’s going to be the bait. [young adult, ages 12 and up]

 Weedflower by Cynthia Kadohata

 From Starred Review, School Library Journal.
 Grade 5-8–When Pearl Harbor is attacked, the lives of a Japanese-American girl and her family are thrown into chaos.
 Sumiko, 12, and her younger brother, Tak-Tak, live with their aunt and uncle, grandfather Jiichan, and adult cousins on a flower farm in Southern California.
 Though often busy with chores, Sumiko enjoys working with the blossoms, particularly stock, or weedflowers (fragrant plants grown in a field).
 In the difficult days that follow the bombing, the family members fear for their safety and destroy many of their belongings.
 Then Uncle and Jiichan are taken to a prison camp, and the others are eventually sent to an assembly center at a racetrack, where they live in a horse stable.
 When they’re moved to the Arizona desert, Sumiko misses the routine of her old life and struggles with despair.
 New friends help; she grows a garden with her neighbor and develops a tender relationship with a Mohave boy.
 She learns from him that the camp is on land taken from the Mohave reservation and finds that the tribe’s plight parallels that of the incarcerated Japanese Americans.
 Kadohata brings into play some complex issues, but they realistically dovetail with Sumiko’s growth from child to young woman.
 She is a sympathetic heroine, surrounded by well-crafted, fascinating people.
-The concise yet lyrical prose conveys her story in a compelling narrative that will resonate with a wide audience.–Marilyn Taniguchi, Beverly Hills Public Library, CA. [chapter book, ages 12-16]
+The concise yet lyrical prose conveys her story in a compelling narrative that will resonate with a wide audience.–Marilyn Taniguchi, Beverly Hills Public Library, CA. [young adult, ages 12 and up]